CharlesMangwa/react-native-simple-markdown/README.md

 ## Properties
 ### `styles`

 `<Markdown />` will apply its style by default.
-However you can pass a `styles` prop to customize it has you want.
+However you can pass a `styles` prop to customize it has you wish.

 Example: